Military mascot: Parachute Regiment

 Meanwhile, the health of Sgt.
 Pegasus III recovered and he was soon on parade for the Paras.
 Sgt.
 Pegasus also participated in the wedding ceremony of Sgt.
 Soane, his Pony Major, in 1990.
-In November 2001, the mascots were moved from Aldershot to Colchester to co-locate with the new RHQ and the Regimental Band.
+In November 2001, the mascots were moved from Aldershot to Colchester to co-locate with the new RHQ and the regimental band.

 The present mascots are Lance Corporal Pegasus IV and Falkland I. The predecessor mascot, Sgt Pegasus III, retired in November 1998 while one of the present mascots, Falkland I is retiring soon.
-He is still fit and well, but the Regiment has decided that it is time for him to end his military service since he will be 26 years old in January 2009.
+He is still fit and well, but the regiment has decided that it is time for him to end his military service since he will be 26 years old in January 2009.
 Falkland was offered a retirement home by Rosie Gibson (who was formally married to CO 1 Para Brig Paul Gibson) at Shetland Pony Club in Cobham Surrey.
 Still healthy in 2015, he is popular with child visitors and took part in the 30th anniversary of the Falklands War parade where he led the veterans, led by the son of former Co 1 Para Dick Trigger.
 Falkland was also the guest of honour at the 2014 Remembrance Calvacade in Albury Surrey to remember the War Horses lost in WWI.
 Falkland also attends community fetes, raising money for combat stress.

-The Regiment is now looking for a black Shetland pony, preferably a gelding, and under 6 years old, as replacement for Falkland I. The new Shetland mascot needs to be placid and good at marching up and down.
-It also needs to be capable of standing still for prolonged periods of time, and it must be good with children and the public since they get so much attention.
-The pony mascots are extremely well-cared for and have a home for life.
+The regiment is now in search of a black Shetland pony, preferably a gelding, and under 6 years old.
+Requirements include a gentle nature and elegance when marching up and down, the capablity of standing still for prolonged periods of time, and it must be able to handle interactions with humans that it has not been introduced to yet.

-The pony mascots travel round the country (United Kingdom), leading parades and marching in front of veterans and the Regiment.
+The pony mascots travel round the country (United Kingdom), leading parades and marching in front of veterans and the regiment.
 They also travel to local shows to greet their public and even as far as France and the Netherlands each year for the military anniversaries.
 In winter, it is quieter for the ponies, but they are regularly exercised and lunged.